 Do I need to bring anything?

-The school has a fully equipped studio including mats, blankets, bolsters, belts and blocks.
+All of our stuidos are fully equipped including mats, blankets, bolsters, belts and blocks.

 Can I practice yoga when I am pregnant?

 Yes though if you are pregnant or trying to become pregnant contact the school for advice on what class times will be most suitable for you to attend.

 Do I eat before coming to class?

 It is best not to eat for between 2 and 3 hours before yoga practice.
 There are some asana like the twisting poses that will make you feel nauseous if you eat before doing them.
 Additionally the digestive process draws energy away from the functioning of the arms and legs so if you make the arms and legs work just after eating the digestive process is less effective.
 The effects of asana practice upon the systems of the body are more profound when we practice on an empty stomach.